 On the other hand, there are no free entries to other Caesars Entertainment resorts.
 This means that you will have to pay separate valet parking and self-parking charges every time you enter different Caesars Entertainment hotels and casinos.

-The Main Valet parking fee is $50, a daily flat fee.
-Colosseum Valet, on the other hand, charges guests and visitors $36 from Monday to Wednesday and $40 from Thursday to Sunday.
 August Valet is exclusive with no mention of any prices.
-This may be due to the fact that Seven Stars members get complimentary parking, whereas guests to Guy Savoy and/or Qua Spa get their parking validated.
+This may be because Seven Stars members get complimentary parking, whereas guests to Guy Savoy and/or Qua Spa get their parking validated.

 There is no complimentary parking for any duration, regardless of whether you are a guest, visitor, or Nevada resident with a valid ID.
 However, Caesars Rewards members of levels Platinum, Diamond, and Seven Stars receive complimentary valet parking.
 Additionally, visitors and guests who have Caesars Rewards Visa Card can get upgraded to the Platinum Caesars Rewards Club to get free valet parking.